|

 1.1.

-membership shall be made to a Director, usually the Pastor..
+shall be made to a Director, usually the Pastor.
+Attendance and

-before the application is presented to the Board.
-Membership
+application is presented to the Board.
+Membership classes will

-classes will usually be run in February and September.
-The Board
+usually be run in February and September.
+The Board shall then

-shall then consider the applicant's faith and life, including
+consider the applicant's faith and life, including letters of

-letters of recommendation from outside this congregation.
-Upon
+recommendation from outside this congregation.
+Upon the Board’s

-the Board’s unanimous approval, the name of the applicant will
+unanimous approval, the name of the applicant will be presented

-be presented to the congregation to be considered for at least
+to the congregation to be considered for at least fourteen days.

-and confer if necessary with the Board for reassessment.
-If no
+necessary with the Board for reassessment.
+If no objections

-objections stand, the applicant will be declared accepted and
+stand, the applicant will be declared accepted and shall

 membership.